Sheaves on weighted projective planes and modular forms: Examples of toric sheaves on weighted projective planes

-There is a unique choice of $\bmu_2$-actions on the weight spaces which makes this into a rank 2 toric vector bundle.
-Such toric vector bundles are always equivariantly \emph{decomposable} as a sum of two toric line bundles.
-Even when ignoring the $\bmu_2$-actions, there is no analog to this kind of toric vector bundle on $\PP^2$.
+From Theorem \ref{main} one can see that there is a unique choice of $\bmu_2$-actions on the weight spaces which makes this into a rank 2 toric locally free sheaf on $\PP(1,1,2)$.
+Such toric locally free sheaves are always equivariantly \emph{decomposable} as a sum of two toric line bundles.
+Even when ignoring the $\bmu_2$-actions, there is no analog to this kind of toric locally free sheaf on $\PP^2$.
 All other type II cases go similar and are also equivariantly decomposable as a direct sum of two toric line bundles. \\ \end{enumerate}

 \textbf{Example 6}.
 Let $\F$ be a rank 2 toric torsion free sheaf on $\PP(2,2,2)$.
-Again, we will focus on the case $\F$ is a vector bundle.
+Again, we focus on the case $\F$ is locally free and leave the torsion free case to the reader.
 Let $\hat{F}_i$ be the stacky $S$-families.
-There are three cases: \begin{enumerate} \item[(I)] Exactly one box summand of $\hat{F}_i$ is nonzero for each $i=1,2,3$.
-A priori there are $4\cdot4\cdot4=64$ choices of $b_i$'s, but only $4\cdot2\cdot1=8$ of them satisfy the gluing conditions.
+There are three cases: \begin{enumerate} \item[(I)] Exactly one box summand of $\hat{F}_i$ is non-zero for each $i=1,2,3$.
+A priori there are $4\cdot4\cdot4=64$ choices of $b_i$'s, but only $4\cdot2\cdot1=8$ of them satisfy the gluing conditions of Theorem \ref{main}.
 The rest of this case is exactly as in Example 5.I.
-In particular, the limiting vector spaces $\C^2$ do not decompose into 1-dimensional spaces with different $\bmu_2$-weights. \item[(II)] There is only one $i=1,2,3$ for which only one box summand of $\hat{F}_i$ is nonzero.
+In particular, the limiting vector spaces $\C^2$ do not decompose into 1-dimensional spaces with different $\bmu_2$-weights. \item[(II)] There is only one $i=1,2,3$ for which only one box summand of $\hat{F}_i$ is non-zero.
 Say without loss of generality $i=3$.
-A priori there are $4\cdot6\cdot6=144$ choices of $b_i$'s, but only $4$ of them satisfy the gluing conditions.
+A priori there are $6\cdot6\cdot4=144$ choices of $b_i$'s, but only four of them satisfy the gluing conditions of Theorem \ref{main}.
 The rest is as in Example 5.II.
-In particular, $\F$ is globally the direct sum of two toric line bundles. \item[(III)] For each $i=1,2,3$ two box summands of $\hat{F}_i$ are nonzero.
+In particular, $\F$ is globally the direct sum of two toric line bundles. \item[(III)] For each $i=1,2,3$ two box summands of $\hat{F}_i$ are non-zero.
 Again, $\F$ is globally the direct sum of two toric line bundles. \\ \end{enumerate}

-\begin{remark} Example 6 readily generalizes to a classification of rank 2 toric vector bundles on any $\PP$.
+\begin{remark} Example 6 readily generalizes to a classification of rank 2 toric locally free sheaves on any $\PP$.
 In particular, we can always distinguish types I, II, III.
 Types II and III are always equivariantly decomposable as a direct sum of two toric line bundles whereas type I could be equivariantly indecomposable.
-Rank 2 toric torsion free sheaves are obtained from this description by putting 1-dimensional vector spaces $q_i$ ``in the corners'' much like in example 4.
+Rank 2 toric torsion free sheaves are obtained from this description by putting 1-dimensional vector spaces $q_i$ ``in the corners'' much like in Example 4.

 The reader might have noticed that for all rank 1 and 2 toric torsion free sheaves on $\PP$, we first glued sheaves according to Theorem \ref{main} whilst completely ignoring the finite group actions.
 This is much simpler.
 Then we noted there exist \emph{unique} finite group actions on the weight spaces which glue this into a toric sheaf.
 We expect this to be true for toric torsion free sheaves of any rank $r>0$.
 However, this is not true for general toric coherent sheaves.
 For example, take $\PP(1,1,2)$ and take the zero sheaf on charts $\U_1, \U_2$ and put a single $\C$ on an arbitrary lattice point of $X(\T)$ associated to $\U_3$ and zeros elsewhere.
 In this case there are no gluing conditions and we can endow $\C$ with either weight $0$ or $1$ with respect to the $\bmu_2$-action. \end{remark}